fidergo-stephane-gourichon/salis/README.md

 - Writing to non-local, allocated address
 - Allocating block of less than minimum size
 - Allocating block of more than maximum size
-- SP on non-adjacent address when allocating block
+- SP on address non-adjacent to child memory block while allocating
 - Swapping when not owning 2 memory blocks
 - Splitting when not owning 2 memory blocks
 - Dividing by zero